Reducing energy costs for

 There are also many church properties in the UK which have been converted into a performance venue, which will have a different consumption pattern and usage requirements to a church which is used exclusively for worship.

-The first step therefore to effectively managing energy consumption and reducing costs is to gain a very good understanding of the energy profile of the property.
-This includes mapping energy demand peaks and troughs throughout the year and surveying the property to identify where heat and power could be better utilised.
+The first step to effectively managing energy consumption and reducing costs is to gain a very good understanding of the energy profile of the property.
+This includes mapping the peaks and troughs of energy demand throughout the year and surveying the property to identify where heat and power could be better utilised.

 Why churches around the UK are taking action on climate change

-Faith groups and Diocese throughout the UK have committed to reducing their carbon footprint and environmental impact in an effort to play an important role in the ongoing climate crisis.
+Faith groups and Diocese throughout the UK have committed to reducing their carbon footprint and environmental impact in an effort to tackle the climate crisis.

-As awareness and concern of global heating grows, so too do expectations from local community stakeholders that church leaders must take action on climate change.
+As concern for climate change grows, so too do expectations from local community stakeholders that church leaders must take action on climate change.

 Many church buildings across the country, especially in rural areas, are reliant on fossil fuels for their heat supply – the same fossil fuels which are accelerating climate breakdown.